MultiverseLearningProducts/swe/src/mod2/wk1/day2.md

 ## Assignment

-- Create a function that takes an array that contains a single element, e.g. `[121]`
+- Create a function that takes a single element as a parameter, e.g. `121`

+- Your function should firstly subtract the value by itself, so `121 - 121`.
+Assign this value to the first position in an array.
+What method do you need for this?

-- Minus this value by itself, and add the value to itself, then add the results before and after the element in the array
+- Next, add the value to itself, so `121 + 121`.
+Assign this value to the end of the array.
+Which method do you need to use here?

 - Continue subtracting and adding the first and last values until you have an array that is nine elements in length

 - You should end up with function that returns an array like this:
   `[-968, -484, -242, -121, 0, 121, 242, 484, 968]`

 [main](/swe)|[prev](/swe/mod2/wk1/day1.html)|[next](/swe/mod2/wk1/day3.html);